False Documents: Adding Authenticity to your Thriller

 - A map of the SS headquarters at Wewellsberg.

-- A glossary mixing real world definitions and definitions only valid in the world of the story.
+- A glossary mixing real world definitions and definitions only valid in the story world.

 - A dossier about the main character, as seen below.

-- Write a headline and short newspaper article about one of the events in your novel.
+- Write a headline and short newspaper article about an event in your novel.

 - Write a letter from your main character to one of your other characters.

-If you’d like to discuss anything about using false documents in your novel, please email me.
+If you need help producing false documents for your novel, please email me.
 Otherwise, please feel free to share the article using the buttons below.